 - New studio users will need to complete an induction

-- ELP membership
+- Become an ELP Associate

 - Applicants must demonstrate prior knowledge and competency in printmaking.

 - The cost will be £120 per month for 24hr access.
 (For a more detailed list of what we supply and sell, please refer to our shop list.)

 - a resumé/cv